-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 Bottom line

 Unless your software preferences lie in the Apple world, the Galaxy S23 Ultra is a stellar handset that consistently checks every box you should look for when buying a new phone.
-It has an amazing screen, excellent battery life, awesome performance, and some of the best cameras you can get.
+It has an amazing screen, excellent battery life, awesome performance and some of the best cameras you can get.

 $1,200 is a lot of money for a new phone, especially these days.
-If you can live without features like the 200MP camera and S Pen, the regular Galaxy S23 can be had for hundreds less and still gives you great performance, battery life, and software features.
-Similarly, Google’s flagship Pixel 7 Pro is almost always on sale, sometimes for $599 to $699 which is nothing short of an amazing deal.
+If you can live without features like the 200-megapixel camera and S Pen, the regular Galaxy S23 can be had for hundreds less and still gives you great performance, battery life and software features.
+Similarly, Google’s flagship Pixel 7 Pro is almost always on sale, sometimes for $599 to $699, which is nothing short of an amazing deal.

 But if money’s not an issue and you do pull the trigger, you won’t regret it.
 The Galaxy S23 Ultra is by far the best phone you can get for over $1,000.